The Hidden Alliance of Innovation

 Navigation suggestions

-1. Zoom in and see how the green nodes (leaders) connect with the purple and red nodes (companies).
+1. Use the zoom function and observe how the green nodes (leaders) connect with the purple and red nodes (companies).

-2. Click on a node to see who is connected to a separation step.
+2. Click on a node to see who it is connected to at a separation step.

 3. Use the search box (magnifying glass) to find a particular company.

-4. By clicking the expand button (fourth button on the menu), you can browse the network in full screen.
+4. By clicking the expand button (fourth button on the menu), you will be able to browse the web in full screen.

 Some data about this network